hmlewis-astro/dogrates_tweet_engineering/README.md

 # TITLE GOES HERE

-This project was developed for the Data Engineering module of the Data Science and Machine Learning Bootcamp at Metis.
+This project was developed for the Introduction to Data Engineering module of the Data Science and Machine Learning Bootcamp at Metis.

 The project proposal is available [here](https://github.com/hmlewis-astro/dogrates_tweet_engineering/blob/main/proposal.md).